 CONTAINER FLOWER GARDENING

 Before you know it, you will have a basket full of flowers to place into your large garden planters.
+I love using large containers to create beautiful arrangements that vary in color and height.

 So now that you have your flowers, it is finally time to water and plant them!
+Let's talk about planting flowers in pots for beginners.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.